Logotype

 Person holding $100 in their hand

-The Chase Pay Yourself Back Scheme was launched back in 2020.
-This points redemption scheme allows Chase Card Members to redeem Ultimate Rewards points when they purchase from certain companies and make donations to charities.
+The Chase Pay Yourself Back Program was launched back in 2020.
+This points redemption program allows Chase Card Members to redeem Ultimate Rewards points when they purchase from certain companies and make donations to charities.

-The Chase Credit Card Offer categories for eligible purchases have changed since the beginning of the scheme, with grocery and home improvement purchases being removed and dining and Airbnb being introduced as eligible.
-In July 2022, we are likely to see an announcement of different eligible purchase categories being introduced.
+The Chase Credit Card Offer categories for eligible purchases have changed since the beginning of the program, with grocery and home improvement purchases being removed and dining and Airbnb being introduced as eligible.

 The Pay Yourself Back option enables some Chase cardholders to gain points they can use at a redemption value that is similar to that they use to book travel.
 You will not be able to reach your Chase Card Reward Points maximum values, but this is still an easy and convenient way to redeem and earn points.